 - Difficulty with multitasking

 - Slurred speech or difficulty with communication

 - Vomiting or nausea

 We are often told by friends and family that a client is "not the person they used to be" since having an accident.
 Our specialist team of solicitors will gather evidence from family, friends, colleagues and experts in the fields of psychiatry, neurology and neuropsychology to compare and contrast behaviours before and after the accident.
 Consideration also needs to be made in occupational therapy and accountancy evidence.

 Provision For Life-Altering Circumstances

-Severe traumatic brain injuries that result in permanent physical or neuropsychological effects will have significant impact on a person's life and the lives of those around him or her.
-Depending on the severity of injury, the patient may be unable to work any longer or complete very simple routines such as dressing or feeding him- or herself.
+Severe traumatic brain injuries that result in permanent physical or neuropsychological effects will have a significant impact on a person's life and the lives of those around him or her.
+Depending on the severity of the injury, the patient may be unable to work any longer or complete very simple routines such as dressing or feeding him- or herself.
 We will look at the fundamental needs of an injured party's life such as housing, care, case management, support aids, equipment and transport.
 We will then seek full and fair compensation to maximise the quality of the patient's life and independence going forward.

 Compassionate Counsel And Guidance Through Every Step

 Trying to make accurate predictions of the outcome early on after a head injury is extremely difficult.
 The full picture will generally emerge after a long time, 18 months to two years, and only after that length of time has elapsed will the true effect of the head injury be apparent.

 Bakers' dedicated team will be with you every step of the way, making sure the correct evidence is gathered and appropriate treatment and support are given.
 An early assessment of your needs will be made so that the appropriate rehabilitation is provided quickly.
 After our initial assessment, each case is also assigned a serious injury case manager, who will be in charge of coordinating the care and services your loved one needs.